-Today, our last full day, we met Nicole and Mark for a huge breakfast at their hotel, and then while Mark visited bookstores in town, Nicole and Chris and I took the train to Elsinore, home of the Krongborg castle and the setting for Shakespeare’s Hamlet.
-Being the 400th anniversary of Shakespeare this year, they were doing scenes from the play in various rooms around the castle.
-Afterward, Chris and I visited the Royal Danish Library, which had an excellent exhibition of their most treasured items, including a 7th c manuscript, original Hans Christian Andersen writings, drawings by Matisse, Karen Blixen’s Out of Africa, and many more.
-It was a wonderful exhibit and I’m glad we got the chance to stop in.
+Today, our last full day, we met Nicole and Mark for a huge breakfast at their hotel, and then while Mark visited bookstores in town, Nicole and Chris and I took the train to Elsinore, home of the Kronborg castle and the setting for Shakespeare’s Hamlet.
+Being the 400th anniversary of Shakespeare this year, they were performing scenes from the play in various rooms around the castle.
+Afterward, Chris and I visited the Royal Danish Library, which had an excellent exhibition of their most treasured items, including a 7th century manuscript, original Hans Christian Andersen writings, drawings by Matisse, Karen Blixen’s Out of Africa, and many more.
+It was a wonderful exhibit and I’m glad we got the chance to stop in (plus it was air conditioned, always a favorite for me).
 We all had dinner at Halifax, and enjoyed one more stroll around the city looking for ice cream.

-The museum was closed today and we have to leave at 11 tomorrow morning, so hopefully we can check that out on our last day of our trip, when we return to Copenhagen for our flight to Iceland and then home.
+We will return to Copenhagen briefly for one day for our flight to Iceland and then home.
 In the meantime, we are off to Krakow to finish up our Baltic leg of the trip!